 CPS135 malaria study - 2019-2020

-In this study we wish to investigate the Safety and protective efficacy of chemoprophylaxis and sporozoite immunization with Plasmodium falciparum NF135 against homologous and heterologous challenge infection in healthy volunteers in the Netherlands.
+In this study we wish to investigate the Safety and protective efficacy of chemoprophylaxis and sporozoite immunization with Plasmodium falciparum NF135 against homologous and heterologous challenge infection in healthy study participants in the Netherlands.

 CHMI-Trans1 & CHMI-Trans2 study (2018)

 The primary aim of these projects was to develop a controlled human malaria infection transmission model (“CHMI-trans”) or ‘challenge model’ to evaluate the capacity of vaccines, biologics (monoclonal antibodies, or mAbs), and drugs to block malaria parasite transmission.
 CHMI-trans2 was a sequel on CHMI-trans1 for the optimization of the transmission model.

 Outcome: A clinical protocol to measure transition of the malaria parasite from men to mosquito.
 The novel clinical model will allow testing of transmission-blocking interventions.